futrime/lip/docs/en/tooth_json_file_reference.md

 The tooth path must uniquely identify your tooth.
 For most teeth, the path is a URL where Lip can find the code.
 For teeth that won’t ever be downloaded directly, the tooth path can be just some name you control that will ensure uniqueness.

 Note that the tooth path should not include protocol prefix (e.g. "https://" or "git://"), which already violates the syntax.
 Meanwhile, the tooth path should not end with ".tt", which will be regarded as a standalone tooth archive file.

+If you would like to publish your tooth, please make the tooth path a real URL.
+For example, the first character should be a letter or a digit.

 ## version